 npx hyperiux add --help

-npx hyperiux doctor --help
+npx hyperiux list --help

-npx hyperiux upgrade --help
+npx hyperiux login --help

 Global Options